-Charlie taps the icon on the edge of her Home page saying "Sam", that indicates you're
+Charlie taps the icon on the edge of her Home room saying "Sam", that indicates you're

 present there, and the familiar chooser panel pops up; you're an object too - a person

 object!
-So she grabs a link to it and drops it in the Home page.
+So she grabs a link to it and drops it in the Home room.
 When she taps on it to

 make it full screen, it says "Sam" at the top and there's an empty silhouette which can